Mike Baumgartner

 Michael Edward Baumgartner (born January 30, 1949) is an American former ice hockey defenseman who played 17 games in the National Hockey League (NHL) with the Kansas City Scouts during the 1974–75 season.
 A native of Minnesota, Baumgartner played high school hockey there before attending the University of North Dakota.
-He was selected by the Chicago Black Hawks in the 1969 NHL Amateur Draft, though was traded from the team before playing for them.
+He was selected by the Chicago Black Hawks in the 1969 NHL Amateur Draft, though he was traded from the team before playing for them.
 Baumgartner made his professional debut in 1971 in the Central Hockey League, and spent three seasons there before he made his NHL debut in 1974, but an eye injury forced him to stop after 17 games.
 He played one final game in the minor American Hockey League before retiring from playing in 1976.